 Castles in Japan!!!
 There are a few, and Nijo Castle situated in Central Kyoto is a must-see attraction for all tourists.

 There is plenty to see inside and outside the castle, whether it’s the stunning design of the buildings, the moat surrounding the castle, the lookout towers on each corner of the castle, the beautifully landscaped gardens and the amazing artwork inside of the main building.

 It’s an educated day out visiting the centuries-old Nijo Castle, which has an entrance fee of 600-yen.

 It’s another reason to fall in love with Kyoto, as there is lots of history to gain knowledge of inside the castle, with various types of artwork throughout different rooms.

-For example, the fine paintings of tigers that are used in the waiting room, which in the 1600’s was used to intimidate the guests of usually Korean or Chinese origins as they found those animals most fearsome.
+For example, the fine paintings of tigers used in the waiting room, which in the 1600s were used to intimidate the guests of usually Korean or Chinese origins, found those animals most fearsome.
 Unfortunately, photos were not allowed to be taken inside the main halls.

 The ideal time to spend in Nijo Castle: 2-3 hours.

 Last but not least, because there are many things to explore, is the Kyoto Imperial Palace.
 Another attraction that contains more tradition, more history and more splendid buildings that were reconstructed at these grounds of Imperial Park in 1865.

 The Palace, which is free to enter and comes with complimentary guided tours in both Japanese or English, is situated on the grounds of the Kyoto Imperial Park, which contains views of well-landscaped gardens and the buildings of the Imperial Palace.

 There is plenty of places to see inside a four-day trip to Kyoto, and even on this list of places, it would be ideally covered over five days because there is not a lot of time for rest.